 Born and bred in Belfast before studying at The University of Glasgow and working in France for a few years before moving to London, Cara's now back in Glasgow's Southside.

-Outside of work at Gendered Intelligence, Cara runs FiveforFive, a UK transfem fund, and open lavs (a site where people can find unisex toilets close to them) as well as spending all of her time with her beloved elderly dog, Buffy.
+Outside of work at Gendered Intelligence, Cara runs FiveforFive, a UK transfem fund, and open lavs (a site where people can find unisex toilets close to them).

 Professional Service Administrator